Our 8 top strategies to manage Sleep Regressions

 WHAT IS A SLEEP REGRESSION?

-A sleep regression is when a baby goes through developmental milestones which can either be cognitive (brain development) or physical, and they usually impact their sleep because this is when the development is happening.
+A sleep regression is when a baby goes through developmental milestones which can either be cognitive (brain development) or physical, and they usually impact their sleep as this is when the development is happening, hence the importance of sleep for children.

 A baby will suddenly stay awake at bedtime when they may have been able to self soothe prior to the sleep regression; they may be showing signs of extreme fussiness around all sleep, including frequent wakings at night, short naps and more inconsistent sleep patterns.